Fagner86/AffectiveLearningOntology/README.md

 Here are three representative images of the **Affective Learning Ontology**:

 1. **View 1: Algorithm Types**
-   This diagram shows the types of algorithms used for analysis of text, audio, video, and behavior in the context of affective computing.
+   Shows the types of algorithms used for analysis of text, audio, video, and behavior in the context of affective computing.
    ![Algorithm Types](https://github.com/user-attachments/assets/3cca54e6-5ad7-4f96-a93d-9bd321cc4685)
-   *Click the image to view in full size.*

 2. **View 2: Emotions of the Student**
-   This diagram illustrates how emotions like **EmotionPositive**, **EmotionNegative**, and **EmotionNeutral** are associated with the student's profile in the ontology.
+   Illustrates how emotions like **EmotionPositive**, **EmotionNegative**, and **EmotionNeutral** are associated with the student's profile in the ontology.
    ![Emotions of the Student](https://github.com/user-attachments/assets/a7737dfd-c7f1-44c1-ad59-b52ad9d9f99e)
-   *Click the image to view in full size.*

 3. **View 3: Usage for Teaching**
-   This diagram shows how the **Digital Learning Object** captures emotions from the student and adapts activities accordingly.
+   Shows how the **Digital Learning Object** captures emotions from the student and adapts activities accordingly.
    ![Usage for Teaching](https://github.com/user-attachments/assets/8c84a36b-16e2-43be-b926-2b3bf1b3893d)
-   *Click the image to view in full size.*